Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 and provides synchronization by default.
 Other delegates, e.g. `Delegates.vetoable`, are not thread-safe.

-On one hand, a possibility of a data-race for an assign-once property is represented in the source code the same way as for a `Delegates.vetoable` or `var` property: a write operation concurrent with another operation.
+On the one hand, a possibility of a data-race for an assign-once property is represented in the source code the same way as for a `Delegates.vetoable` or `var` property: a write operation concurrent with another operation.